U.S. Coast Guard

 basis.
 I consider time in current assignment, current tour length,

-last permanent duty assignment, service need, and member’s sea time.
-Given
+last permanent duty assignment, service need, and member’s rated sea time.

-that we are currently short of DC2’s there is a good likely hood that you
+Given that we are currently short of DC2’s there is a good likely hood that

 • Newly advanced DC1’s should expect to be assigned to a critical vacancy in the field.
 In some situations you may be able to complete another year in your current assignment, provided that you have not reached your rotation date.

 • Newly advanced personnel above E-7 should expect to be transferred.